SAFEGUARDING

 • exposure to or infliction of domestic abuse

-• Exposure to other inappropriate content or behaviour, such as violence or criminal behaviour
+• exposure to other inappropriate content or behaviour, such as violence, criminal behaviour, or sharing of harmful material online

 • self-harm